Northamptonshire: Television

-Most of Northamptonshire is served by the BBC's East region which is based in Norwich.
-The regional news television programme, BBC Look East, provides local news across the East of England, Milton Keynes and most of Northamptonshire.
-An opt-out in Look East covers the west part of the region only, broadcast from Cambridge.
-This area also is covered by the BBC's The Politics Show: East and Inside Out: East.
-A small part of the north of the county is covered by BBC East Midlands's regional news BBC East Midlands Today, while a small part of South Northamptonshire is covered by BBC Oxford's regional news BBC Oxford News which is part of the BBC South Today programme.
+Most of Northamptonshire is served by BBC East and ITV Anglia which both are based in Norwich.
+A small part of the north of the county is covered by BBC East Midlands and ITV Central while a small part of southwest of the county primarily Brackley and the surrounding villages is covered by BBC South and ITV Meridian.

-ITV regions

-Most of Northamptonshire is covered by ITV's Anglia region (which broadcasts Anglia Today/Tonight); in the south-west of the county, primarily Brackley and the surrounding villages, broadcasts can be received from the Oxford transmitter which broadcasts ITV Meridian's Meridian Today/Tonight.

 Radio

 BBC Radio Northampton, broadcasts on two FM frequencies: 104.2 MHz for the south and west of the county (including Northampton and surrounding area) and 103.6 MHz for the north of the county (including Kettering, Wellingborough and Corby).
 BBC Radio Northampton is situated on Abington Street, Northampton.
 These services are broadcast from the Moulton Park & Geddington transmitters.
+Some southern parts of the county (including Brackley) is served by BBC Radio Oxford broadcasting on 95.2 MHz.

 There are three commercial radio stations in the county.
 The former Kettering and Corby Broadcasting Company (KCBC) station was called Connect Radio (97.2 and 107.4 MHz FM), following a merger with the Wellingborough-based station of the same name.
 It is now part of Smooth East Midlands.
 While both Heart East (96.6 MHz FM) and AM station Gold (1557 kHz) air very little local content as they form part of a national network.
-National digital radio is also available in Northamptonshire, though coverage is limited.
+National digital radio is also available in Northamptonshire.

-Corby is served by its own dedicated station, Corby Radio (96.3fm), based in the town and focused on local content.
+Corby is served by its own dedicated station, Corby Radio (96.3 FM), based in the town and focused on local content.